 It is along this road that you will stumble into the Antas Guest House, the first accommodation after the albergue in Marinhas.

 The cobblestone finally gives way to a dirt road and the Way is now a surprisingly lovely, narrow road, with high walls and a wild, overgrown look about it.

-The dirt Rua de Maracanã, comes to a T intersection with the EM546 at this chapel, I could not find a name for it, but it is still a great landmark.
+The dirt Rua de Maracanã, comes to a T-intersection with the EM546 at this chapel, the Capela de N. Sr. a dos Remédios.

 We turned left at the chapel to walk only briefly on the busier road through the town of Estrada.

-This dirt road leads you into a lovely forest for a nice change in scenery, continuing along the Rua da Carnalha.
-What a nice change for the sore feet!
+Otherwise, continue on this dirt road that leads you into a lovely forest for a nice change in scenery, continuing along the Rua da Carnalha.
+What a nice change for sore feet!

 In only a few hundred meters, the dirt road comes to this nice pillar, below.

 This is where we turned onto the path and through the woods, with the sounds of a creek on your right.
 This is the Rio Neiva you are hearing.